jjwall/jjwall.github.io/writings/blog/2025/a-perspective-on-the-big-bang.md

 > “If they have called the master of the house Beelzebub, how much more shall they call them of his household?” <br>
 — Matthew 10:25 KJV

-The Pharisees saw Jesus’ <i>shadow</i>—but didn’t realize He had integrated it.
+The Pharisees (aka the Jewish religious elite) saw Jesus’ <i>shadow</i>—but didn’t realize He had integrated it.
 Jesus was both Lamb and Lion.
 Both Light and Dark.
 The complete Tao in one being.

 > “Then one of the elders said to me, “Stop weeping.
 Look!
 The mighty Lion of Judah’s tribe, the root of David—he has conquered!"
 Then I saw a young Lamb standing before the throne... he appeared to have been slaughtered but was now alive!” <br>
 — Revelation 5:5-6 TPT